seabass617/Ecosystem-Project-4-Sharks---Minnows/README.md

 # Ecosystem Project 4: Sharks & Minnows

 Fourth project as I make my way through "The Nature of Code".
-This project adds to my goldfish project by including oscillations in the form of a swimming tail.

-Goal of this project:
-- To implement inheritance and polymorphism (and fix some encapsulation / abstraction issues);
-- To create a system of particles, in this case, a system of sharks and minnows
-- Allow for a lifespan (Implementing lifespan onto the food.
-You may be wondering why it's not the minnows for when the get eaten that they die, and that's because I don't know how :).
-I would you can't have the fish succeptible to attack if they are aware of 360 degrees of their surroundings, this can be implemented maybe when we get to "vision".)

-Current Status:
-- Inheritance and Polymorphism applied.
-There is a Fish superclass that the minnow and sharks extend too.
-One system is comprised on N minnows and 1 shark.
+This project adds to my ecosystem by implementing inheritance and polymorphism with the sharks and the minnows.
+Sharks act as repellers to the minnows.
+A user is able change the scare radius and scare intensity of the shark in order to see how fish behaviors change.

+I also cleaned up my code, adding more encapsulation and abstraction.
+And I was able to make my code more dynamic and scalable by removing hardcoded values.

+How this project could go further:
+- Implementing vision!
+Hoping to get to this in the next few chapters of the book.
+Right now we are going to every fish in the system to check whether or not it is within the scare radius.
+This is computationally heavy.
+Adding vision would mean you only check and scare fish within your view.
+- Hope to add schooling behaviors next!
+- Allowing for the user to control the shark would be fun
+- It would be interesting to see a lifespan behavior of the fish, say if they get eaten by a shark
-- Minnows are afraid of shark
+- Population control of the fish and shark would be a nice touch

-To Do:
-- Allow for user input to change scare radius, scare intensity, toggle scare on and off, toggle scare radius on and off.